RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br><i>- The bigger the challenge, the greater the opportunity.</i> <i>Be an ethical "person that takes time out to check on others, no matter who they are"</i>

 These are other risks, origins, and requires cross-confirmations.
 By researching and providing community aid when there's an operation or abuse of coercive control in-progress, you could save a life.
 Here are the layers underneath where an operation comes from, how it harms others and stems from decades building up.
-- When reporters fail to investigate for the victim (as in this high-profile operation) and insider threats ruin investigations, it can then fail to escalate operations to in-person to be validated, here's the 'coercive control' of why...
+-<b> When reporters fail to investigate for the victim (as in this high-profile operation) and insider threats ruin investigations, it can then fail to escalate operations to in-person to be validated, here's the 'coercive control' of why...
 - Usually operations are not this long, volumnious, or deadly without ever being mitigated or acknowledged.
 However, we can see the obsession to destroy victims to force them to recant through coevice control and <a href="https://www.adweek.com/performance-marketing/investigator-barresi-opens-up-on-hollywood/">fixers</a>.
-- This goes beyond the data to look for origins of in-person violence to the online operations - including the motive to kill her with them.
+- This goes beyond the data to look for origins of in-person violence to the online operations - including the motive to kill her with them. </b>
 <br><i>- Often finding the sources and origins is looking for where the suspicious activities and parties 'slip up' in their predictability.
 A main issue is lacking experts to collect obvious and public data without extortion.</i>

 ## Private Sector: